-ROBERT STANLEY Trustee Trustee additional interpersonal skills training for our Teamsters Local 166 members employed at Fort Irwin, Ca. through the ETP.
+ROBERT STANLEY Teamsters Local 166 hereby endorses the Company's (Northrop Grumman's) efforts to secure additional interpersonal skills training for our Teamsters Local 166 members employed at Fort Irwin, Ca. through the ETP.

-The Union understands that the training will be assigned and given in accordance to the current Collective Bargaining Agreement as it pertains to seniority rights for volunteering , etc...
+The Union understands that the training will be assigned and given in accordance to the current Collective Bargaining Agreement as it pertains to seniority rights for volunteering, etc...